michaeljennings/laralastica/README.md

 'driver' => 'elastica',
 ```

+As of laralastica 3.0 we now use multiple indexes, rather than multiple types in one index.
+To see why check this post [about the removal of types](https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html).

-Next you will need to set the elasticsearch index you want to connect to.
+If you are using an older version you will need to define the name of your index in the config.

 ```php
 'index' => 'yourindex',